Master of Arts in Theatre

 4. In some cases, practical experience (i.e., work in summer stock, professional or community theatre) will be considered a reasonable equivalence for repair courses.

 5. Students wishing to waive repair courses should submit a written statement documenting the nature of the equivalency to the Graduate Coordinator.
-The decision to waive a repair course is subject to the approval of the Graduate Coordinator in the Department of Theatre and Film.
+The decision to waive a repair course is subject to the approval of the Graduate Coordinator and the Graduate Studies Committee.

 1. Grounds for Probation: